kpetremann/salt-exporter/README.md

 Salt Exporter is a Prometheus export for Salt events.
 It exposes relevant metrics regarding jobs and results.

-You just need to run the exporter on the same server than the Salt Master.
+Working our of the box: you just need to run the exporter on the same server than the Salt Master.

 Notes:

-> This has only be tested on Linux

 > If you did not setup the external_auth parameter, you need to run the exporter with the same user running the Salt Master.
 If it is set, any user will do the trick.

+> This has only be tested on Linux

 ## Installation